We are in the process of researching a holiday to Hong Kong, so my normal travel emails are now full of offers for hotels in Hong Kong.

 Well eventually I will book that holiday and most likely I will be book it from one of the emails that are presenting to me information that I am more likely to respond to, based on previously indicated criteria.

 Are you thinking about your clients based on the type of customer that they are?
-For example, members or non-members, retail or wholesale, what about tieing them into a particular program that they purchased?
+Ie member or non-member, retail or wholesale, what about tieing them into a particular program that they purchased?

-Identifying clients in this way allows you to have shorter and more precise campaigns that speak only about items that interest them.
-You can focus price, offer and outcomes around the type of customer receiving the campaign, rather than trying to put disjointed or too much information into the one email and risking your audience ignoring it completely.
+By identifying clients in this way allows you to have shorter and more precise campaigns that just speak about items that interest them.
+You can focus price, offer and outcomes based around the type of customer receiving the campaign, rather than trying to put too much information into the one email and risking your audience ignoring it completely.

 Do you reward your high spenders?
 Are you even tracking them?

 For an ecommerce store, this is a vital way to build brand and customer loyalty.

 Most online ecommerce systems allow you to track spend by email address, so it should be easy enough for you to mine this data and build a list of high spenders.
 You may be able to do things like send out gift vouchers for everyone who spends $500 online with you within a certain period, for example.

 You might also be able to track and target certain clients who purchase certain items.
 For example, you may wish to send a campaign to all customers who purchased stage 1 of a program and entice them to purchase Stage 2.